bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Clear
+- Mostly Clear
-- 74% humidity
+- 75% humidity
 - 6 mph wind
-- 0% cloud cover
+- 27% cloud cover
 - 33 AQI 🟩
 - 0.04 inches of rain and 0.03 inches of snow in the past 24 hours